scipion-em/docs/docs/user/tutorials/modelBuilding/a050-ccp4CootRefinement.rst

         reduces, respectively, map contour level.
 If the volume is still invisible, check if map and atomic structures are properly fitted.
-The radius of the density sphere can be modified in :math:`Coot` main menu .
+The radius of the density sphere can be modified in :math:`Coot` main menu *Edit -> Map Parameters ... -> Global map properties window*.

-   -  Check chain names of each atomic structure, and edit them if needed in :math:`Coot` main menu .
+   -  Check chain names of each atomic structure, and edit them if needed in :math:`Coot` main menu *Edit -> Change Chain IDs...*.

-   -  Set the text file ( (2)), edit it and save it if needed.
+   -  Set the text file *coot.ini* ( (2)), edit it and save it if needed.

    -  | Set refinement conditions:
-      | Click button (upper right side of graphics window) ( (1)) and
+      | Click *Refine/Regularize control* button (upper right side of
-        select the four restriction types in window (2).
+        graphics window) ( (1)) and select the four restriction types in *Refinement and regularization Parameters* window (2).

       .. figure:: Images_appendix/Fig121.pdf
-         :alt: Protocol . window.
+         :alt: Protocol . *Refinement and regularization Parameters* window.
          :name: fig:app_protocol_coot_3
          :width: 70.0%

-         Protocol . window.
+         Protocol . *Refinement and regularization Parameters* window.

    Once those basic parameters are set, some steps to follow in refinement process are:

    -  | Check validation parameter windows to have an idea of controversial areas and quality of the fitting:
-      | Go to main menu , and .
-Validation windows have to be checked
+      | Go to main menu *Validation -> Ramachandran Plot*, *Validation
+        -> Density fit analysis* and *Validate -> Rotamer analysis*.
-        throughout the refinement process.
+        Validation windows have to be checked throughout the refinement process.

    -  Refine the ends of each chain.
 Basic interactive refinement process requires several steps:

       -  | First, go to an atom included in the area that is going to be
            refined:
-         | Go to main menu and select chain and atom.
+         | Go to main menu *Draw -> Go To Atom...* and select chain and
+           atom.

       -  Assess electron density in that area, and consider the possibility of processing part of the residues.

-      -  Click the button (upper right side of graphics window) ( (A) (1)) to put it active.
+      -  Click the button *Real Space Refine Zone* (upper right side of graphics window) ( (A) (1)) to put it active.
 Next, click two residues of the chain (2 and 3).
 A second flexible grey chain overlaps the starting chain.
 That grey chain can be moved in order to get a different conformation according to the density map (hidden in (A)).

-      -  If refinement parameters get acceptable values, press in window ( (B)).
+      -  If refinement parameters get acceptable values, press *Accept* in *Accept Refinement?* window ( (B)).

          .. figure:: Images_appendix/Fig122.pdf
             :alt: Protocol .
 (A) Interactive refinement of the chain